priyaparshu/vidjot/README.md

     Passport with local strategy: Passport is a authentication module for node.
 We are going to store our credentials in                                       locally in mongodb.
 We will use bcrypt to encrypt the password

     bcrypt: It is used to encrypt the password before storing it to mongodb.
+    serializeUser: is the method that is called on the login request(during the authentication) and if login is successful       then it decides what user information should get stored in the session and a cookie is sent to the browser for the same     to maintain the session.
+    deserializeUser: is the method that is called on all subsequent request and is called by the passport.session               middleware.
+It enables us to load additional user information on every request.
+This user object is attached to the         request as req.user making it accessible in our request handling.

  When a user adds an idea to the ideas form, we send a Post request to '/ideas', we validate the form input and then save it to the db.